dixonly/samples/README.md

   again with the same input again.
 All the configurations are configured using REST PATCH APIs and idempotent.

+  Added the --gm to support talking to a Federation GM - note that I've only tested this with the --export option.

   <code>
 usage: dfwcopy.py [-h] --nsx NSX --user USER [--password PASSWORD] --file FILE [--export] [--prefix PREFIX] [--prefixrules] [--anchor ANCHOR] [--position {insert_before,insert_after}]
                   [--output OUTPUT] [--logfile LOGFILE] [--retries RETRIES] [--undo] [--apply APPLY]